lukefwalton/lukefwalton/README.md

 ## Research

+### Answerability Quartet: four papers on who answers when an AI acts.

 - “The Decision No One Authored: The Answerability Gap in Generative AI” — [DOI](https://doi.org/10.5281/zenodo.20622946)
 - “The Captured Oracle: Authorship and Agency in the Ethics of Answer-Engine Optimization” — [DOI](https://doi.org/10.5281/zenodo.20676328)
 - “The Invariant of Answerability” — [DOI](https://doi.org/10.5281/zenodo.20606493)